nlokeshbabu1/terraform/aws/eks-modules/README.md

     - Open `variables.tf` and review the default values.
 Modify them as needed for your environment.

 4. **Plan the infrastructure**:
+   A preview of the changes that Terraform will make to your infrastructure
     ```sh
     terraform plan
     ```

 5. **Apply the configuration**:
+   Executes planned actions, creating, updating, or deleting infrastructure resources to match the new state outlined in your IaC
     ```sh
     terraform apply
     ```